 Phil was appointed by the New Hampshire Supreme Court to serve on the Court’s Professional Conduct Committee (PCC) from 1996-2003.
 In the past he has also served as a member of the PCC Hearings Panel.
 He co-chaired, along with Supreme Court Justice Robert Lynn, the PAD Rules Committee.
 He also currently serves as a member of the board of directors of the New Hampshire Public Defender Program.
 He received the Distinguished Service to the Legal Profession Award from the of the New Hampshire Bar Association in 2012.

 He has been a frequent lecturer at continuing legal education programs for bar and trial lawyer associations in various areas of trial practice with special focus on opening statements, juror attitudes, expert witnesses, electronic discovery and trial tactics.
-He is a member of local, state and national bar associations and trial lawyer associations, and a presenter of New Hampshire’s Federal Practice Institute.

 Phil has served his own community of Colebrook, New Hampshire as member and chairman of the local school board for two terms.
 He served on the board of directors and as president of the local hospital for eight years.
 He was also the town moderator for eight years.